SALT-Lab-Human-AI/project-check-point-1-ABCapture/reflections/Rithika_Vennamaneni.md

 ## A Review of Artificial Intelligence Interventions for Students with Autism Spectrum Disorder
 **Citation and Link**
 Kotsi, S., Handrinou, S., Iatraki, G., & Soulis, S.-G. (2025).
 A Review of Artificial Intelligence Interventions for Students with Autism Spectrum Disorder. *Disabilities, 5*(1), 7. https://doi.org/10.3390/disabilities5010007

 ### Summary
 This review analyzed 13 empirical studies (2018–2024) that tested AI interventions in autism education, including robots, smart glasses, AR/VR tools and game-based platforms.
-Most focused on improving social interaction, emotional recognition and communication skills, with consistent positive results such as better eye contact, motivation and emotion labeling.
+Most focused on improving social interaction, emotional recognition and communication skills, with consistent positive results such as better eye contact, motivation, and emotion labeling.
 However, most studies were small-scale, often pilot projects with limited diversity and short timelines.
 The review concludes that AI can enhance learning and engagement for autistic students but highlights gaps in long-term validation and standardized practices.

 ### Insights Learned
 1. Game-based interventions and immediate feedback were especially effective, aligning with autistic students’ need for structure and repetition.